Early Years Professional Development programme

 We provide support for Early Years practitioners in our work with expert professional development to help them to build and refine their skills.

-Following the completion of phase two of the EYPDP - Building on Success, we commissioned an evaluation report of the programme to measure it's impact on receipients.
-The findings highlighted that following the training programme, 99% of practitioners agreed that they were able to apply the new learning to improve their everyday practice and that
+Following the completion of Cohort 1 of the EYPDP which finished in November 2023, we carried out an evaluation report of the programme to measure it's impact on recipients.
+The findings highlighted that following the training programme, 90% of practitioners agreed that they would recommend the programme to others.

-• 98% of practitioners said they felt more confident in supporting children’s development in Speech, Language and Communication
+• 97% of practitioners said they felt more confident in supporting children’s development in Communication and Language, Early Mathematics and PSED

 Benefits of this programme